neuro0x/CoinGenie-contracts/docs/src/contracts/abstract/Payments.sol/abstract.Payments.md

 **Author:**
 @neuro_0x

-*This contract is used to split payments between multiple parties, and track and affiliates and their fees.*
+This contract is used to split payments between multiple parties, and track and affiliates and their fees

 ## State Variables